TobikoData/sqlmesh/docs/faq/faq.md

     SQLMesh always maintains state about the project structure, contents, and past runs.
 State information enables powerful SQLMesh features like virtual data environments and easy incremental loads.

     State information is stored by default - you do not need to take any action to maintain or to use it when executing models.
 As the dbt caveats page says, state information is powerful but complex.
-SQLMesh handles that complexity for you so you don't need to learn about or understand the underlying mechanics.
+SQLMesh handles that complexity for you so you don't need to worry about the underlying mechanics.

     SQLMesh stores state information in database tables.
 By default, it stores this information in the same [database/connection where your project models run](../reference/configuration.md#gateways).
 You can specify a [different database/connection](../reference/configuration.md#state-connection) if you would prefer to store state information somewhere else.
+We recommend using a separate connection for storing state in production deployments.

     SQLMesh adds information to the state tables via transactions, and some databases like BigQuery are not optimized to execute transactions.
 Changing the state connection to another database like PostgreSQL can alleviate performance issues you may encounter due to state transactions.

 ??? question "How do I get column-level lineage for my dbt project?"
     SQLMesh can run dbt projects with its [dbt adapter](../integrations/dbt.md).
-After configuring the dbt project to work with SQLMesh, you can view the column-level lineage in the SQLMesh browser UI:
+After configuring the dbt project to work with SQLMesh, you can view the column-level lineage in the [SQLMesh browser UI](../guides/ui.md):

     ![SQLMesh UI displaying column-level lineage for Sushi dbt example](./faq/ui-colum-lineage_sushi-dbt.png)